Another day, another marketing case study! Daniel Wellington, have you heard of them?

 Now, by following their favorite influencers, people are aware of Daniel Wellington.
 Time for the 2nd step of the plan!

-2nd step: Get free promotion from your customers!
+2nd step: Get a free promotion from your customers!

 Time to go further, DW has some sales, let's put the customers to work!

-In fact, DW started multiple photo contest campaigns called Pick of the day.
+DW started multiple photo contest campaigns called Pick of the Day.

 People have to share, on Instagram, creative or outstanding pictures with their own Daniel Wellington watches in it and with the hashtag I mentioned previously.

-The best picture of the day wins a new watch and their picture is shared on the official Instagram account of DW.
+The best picture of the day wins a new watch and the picture is shared on the official Instagram account of DW.

 The winner gets some fame, something the Gen Y is seeking online (remember the target audience) while DW gets 1000s of pictures with their watches all over the network!